el-pths/dino-game-dt/README.md

-# Dino Game by Denis Tkachev
+# Dino Game by Denis Tkachyov

-This program interfaces arduino with accelerometer to play game of t-rex.
+This program interfaces arduino with accelerometer to play game of T-Rex.